 The Montauk Yacht Club

 The IGA is a short walk west from the center of town, and it’s just a block off the beach.
 You can walk along Montauk Highway, where there are some shops and restaurants, or take a more scenic route along the small hotels lining the beach, and take a peek at the ocean.
-We can’t say anything about restaurant experiences on this leg of our trip.
-We ate on board, recovering from the stupid expensive marinas and moorings in New England!
+We can’t say anything about restaurant experiences on this leg of our trip, as we ate on board, recovering from the stupid expensive marinas and moorings in New England!

 The activity in and and around the Yacht Club is extremely entertaining!
 There is a small airport just east of Star island, and there is a ton of small craft traffic, largely sea planes (which I learned also have landing gear for dirt, not just water!
 Duh.) .
 Several excursion boats leave from Lake Montauk, and being on the T dock, we had a prime view of all the boat traffic.
 We especially liked the tour sailboat with all of the bean bag chairs on the deck for seating.